 - At least three various sizes of a paintbrush

 - An Exact knife and a pocket knife for unexpected issues

 - Old clothes to put on your body during this process

 - The optional and quite affordable efficient spray painter if you prefer

 A Step-by-Step Guide to Your Fascinating Painting Project

-Solid contractor and home improvement specialist Bob Vila(1) recommends following this routine before you start your DIY brick fireplace project:
+Solid contractor and home improvement specialist Bob Vila(1) recommend following this routine before you start your DIY brick fireplace project:

-- Clean and Prepare the Brick: It is critical to make sure you are painting the cleanest brick possible.
+It is critical to make sure you are painting the cleanest brick possible.
 This helps to ensure that the paint adheres properly and provides a more lasting finish.
 Now is the time to throw some genuine elbow grease in there, using a stiff-bristled wire brush and good old plain soapy water to remove the dirt and efflorescence that will inevitably be on your bricks.
 Bob Vila recommends trisodium phosphate (TSP) if the soapy water does not appear to be doing the job.
-A pressure washer is another option, especially if your fireplace is an expansive one that covers most of an entire wall.
+A pressure washer is another option, especially if you’ve bought a large electric fireplace that takes up most of the wall.
 In this case, you will also need a wet/dry vacuum to help with the inevitable overspill.
 If your fireplace is surrounded by carpeting, this may not be an option.

 For those who live in more humid climates, you may encounter some mildew on your brick.
 A simple half-hour soak with 25% bleach/75% water ratio before adding in the elbow-grease scrub.